Boyz n the Hood: Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 96% based on 71 reviews and an average score of 8.40/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 93% based on 139 reviews and an average score of 8.10/10.
 The website's critical consensus reads, "Well-acted and thematically rich, Boyz n the Hood observes urban America with far more depth and compassion than many of the like-minded films its success inspired."
 At Metacritic, the film received an average score of 76 out of 100 based on 20 reviews, which indicates "generally favorable" reviews.

 Film scholar Timothy Laurie suggests that Boyz n the Hood engages with the wider social and political issues of the early 1990s: "Tre Styles is already being ensnared within a discourse of risk that positions young black boys as potential perpetrators of violence; as Andrés Leal argues, the urban environment in Boyz n the Hood becomes ‘a definitory element in the formation of the "hood individuals" present and future identities’ (2013, 30).
 Tragedies have been pre-plotted in Tre's life story."

 Cultural impact

-Boyz n the Hood launched the acting careers of Gooding, Cube, Chestnut, Long and King, who were given their first major leading roles in the film, as well as the first significant film role for Angela Bassett Along with Colors (1988) and Do the Right Thing (1989), Boyz n the Hood is credited as a notable pioneer of the hood film genre, with its success leading to American hood films such as New Jack City (also 1991), Juice (1992), Menace II Society (1993), Friday (1995), Training Day (2001), 8 Mile (2002), Hustle & Flow, Get Rich or Die Tryin' (both 2005), Dope, Straight Outta Compton (both 2015), Moonlight (2016) and The Hate U Give (2018).
+Boyz n the Hood launched the acting careers of Gooding, Cube, Chestnut, Long and King, who were given their first major leading roles in the film, as well as the first significant film role for Angela Bassett.

 For his work, Singleton earned nominations for Best Director and Best Original Screenplay at the 64th Academy Awards, making him the youngest person and first African American to be nominated for Best Director.
-Since then, the only black nominees in the category have been Lee Daniels, Steve McQueen, Barry Jenkins, Jordan Peele and Spike Lee.
+Since then, the only black nominees in the category have been Lee Daniels, Steve McQueen, Barry Jenkins, Jordan Peele, Spike Lee and Ryan Coogler.
 In 2002, the United States Library of Congress deemed the film to be "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.

 In 2024 the Academy Museum of Motion Pictures launched an exhibition based on Boyz n the Hood, curated by Esme Douglas.
 Located in The Significant Movies and Moviemakers gallery as part of their Stories of Cinema series, the exhibition examines John Singleton's debut film Boyz n the Hood as well as "the movie's groundbreaking depiction of Black life in South Central Los Angeles as well as its lasting impact in popular culture."
 The exhibition features location and production photographs by D Stevens and Ithaka Darin Pappas, costumes and props, behind the scenes footage, a mural, and displays discussing the film's impact on pop culture.
-It opened on February 6, 2024, at the Academy Museum of Motion Pictures in Los Angeles, California and will run through January 4, 2026.
+It opened on February 6, 2024 and ran to January 4, 2026.

+In late 2025, a TikTok meme, Saxophones Getting Louder, began trending.
+The meme involves a saxophone riff performed by Kirk Whalum from the Boyz n the Hood and is supposed to indicate that something is about to go wrong.